truenas/documentation/content/References/dRAIDprimer.md

 The entire block tree is scanned and traversed.
 Checksums are verified during the repair process.
 This can be a slow process as it results in a largely random workload that is not ideal for performance.
-In a RAIDz deployment this also puts extra strain on the remaining discs in the vdev, as they are all being read from simultaneously.
+In a RAIDZ deployment this also puts extra strain on the remaining disks in the vdev, as they are all being read from simultaneously.

 **Permutation maps**

 dRAID uses an array of predetermined permutation maps to determine where data, parity, and spare capacity reside across the pool.
 This ensures that during resilvers, all IO (reads and writes) distribute evenly across all disks, reducing the load on any one disk.

-Because a permutation map automatically selects during pool creation, distributed spares cannot be added after pool creation.
+Because a permutation map automatically selects during pool creation, **distributed spares cannot be added after pool creation**.
 If adding spares after pool creation is a critical requirement, create the pool using a raidz layout.

 **Sequential resilver**